 Queen Mary ran the UK Organ-on-a-Chip Technologies Network providing access to pump priming funding, training activities, research meetings and collaboration opportunities.
 The Network was funded by a grant from the MRC, EPSRC and BBSRC via the Technologies Touching Life scheme from 2018 until June 2022 to capture, inspire and grow UK research activity in the Organ-on-a-Chip.
 This hugely successful UK Network attracted over 1,000 members from academia, industry, the regulatory bodies and other interested third parties.
 This hugely successful UK Network helped to advance the field of organ-on-a-chip technology, driving forward the development of new research partnerships across the UK.

-The aims of the Organ-on-a-Chip Technologies Network successfully delivered on the core aims to:
+The Organ-on-a-Chip Technologies Network successfully delivered on the core aims to:

 - Develop a vibrant multidisciplinary research community, bringing focus to the varied Organ-on-a-Chip and In Vitro model research activity in the UK;

 - Facilitate inter-disciplinary and inter-sectoral research collaborations, to develop the next generation of organ-on-a-chip research solutions;